LucaCorvitto/GANime/README.md

 ## FID metric for Anime Images
 We also wanted an objective metric to evaluate our progresses, so we implemented FID.
 However, the original FID was based on the Inception V3 model, that does not work very well on illustration, paintings et similia.
-So we used the Illustration2Vec pre-trained model (loaded on the releases, also available at https://github.com/rezoo/illustration2vec) as feature extractor and then computed the FID.
+So we used the Illustration2Vec pre-trained model ("illust2vec_ver200.caffemodel", available at https://github.com/rezoo/illustration2vec) as feature extractor and then computed the FID.

 ## CYCLEGAN constraint
 The Cycle GAN constraint consists in force the output of the model to be equal to the input.